 How to prepare for hitchhiking: tips for hitchhiking designed to help You be ready for hitting the road.
 The preparation divides into 3 parts:

-- study your route
+- the study of your route

-- choose your luggage & equipment
+- the choice of your luggage & equipment

 1. Prepare for hitchhiking: study your route

-In this sub-chapter, first of the three parts of my tips about how to prepare for hitchhiking, I am talking about the benefits of knowing in advance what your route offers You, such as where can You have a warm shower, where can You stop for a break in a petrol station or bar to have a warm drink and refill your bottle with water, where can You put your tent to rest well for the night or where is the most convenient place for You to buy food.
+In this sub-chapter, the first of the three parts of my tips about how to prepare for hitchhiking, I am talking about the benefits of knowing in advance what your route offers You, such as where can You have a warm shower, where can You stop for a break in a petrol station or bar to have a warm drink and refill your bottle with water, where can You put your tent to rest well for the night or where is the most convenient place for You to buy food.